Author: Lavanya Arora

 Read more about Sri Lankan Food Here: Eat Sri Lanka: discover the enthralling flavours of this island nation

-- Aasmi: this crispy deep fried noodly goodness is traditionally made from rice flour, coconut milk, sugar, and cinnamon leaf extract.
+- Aasmi: You will love this crispy deep fried noodly goodness is traditionally made from rice flour, coconut milk, sugar, and cinnamon leaf extract.
 In some places, the cinnamon leaf extract can be replaced with okra or lady finger extract.

 Places to visit in Sri Lanka in April